argyle77/galaxyMaster/README.txt

 project.
 There should be no special settings or flags required for compilation in this environment.
 If you use a different PIC for this project, you'll find most of the stuff you need to change in deviceConfig.h

+This project's use of git and presence on github are the author's efforts to learn to use these tools.